Rodhiya/rodhiya.github.io/index.md

 ## About me
 ---
-I am Senior Research Fellow under the supervison of [Prof. Mahendra Kumar Verma](https://sites.google.com/view/mahendra-verma/) at Dept. of Physics, IIT Kanpur.
+I am a Senior Research Fellow under the supervison of [Prof. Mahendra Kumar Verma](https://sites.google.com/view/mahendra-verma/) at Dept. of Physics, IIT Kanpur.
 I recently completed my M Tech (Research) in Computational Science from Dept. of Computational and Data Sciences, IISc Bangalore with GPA 9.3/10.

 My work focuses at IITK focuses on energy transfer between different length scales relevant to Magneto-hydrodynaamics.
 I am performing peroidic box simulations to study the scaling with different level of mean magnetic field.
 We uses psuedo-spectral code which is parallised on GPU to perform the simulations.
 Before that, I was studying the combustion characterics relvant to stationary gas turbines for power generation at IISc Bangalore.
 For which, I performed the massively parallel Direct Numerical Simulations to study the scaling with the pressure and methane blending.